kumar303/llama-deal-with-it/README.md

 # 🪐

 I admit I didn't see potential in early LLMs.
-All I saw were useless things like _explain how to do short division as if you're a pirate_ or halluncinations that eroded trust.
+All I saw were useless things like _explain how to do long division as if you're a pirate_ or halluncinations that eroded trust.
 Coding was even worse.
 Early LLMs could create simple scripts but failed to modify complex codebases for simple tasks like _move this module and update all imports_.

 # ✨